 We enjoyed our beer and the stunning view over the Aegean Sea, listening to the meltemia one last time.

-Whether you’re visiting for a day or staying for a week, Mykonos will blow your mind.
+Whether you’re visiting Mykonos in a day or staying for a whole week, Mykonos will blow your mind.
 From the lovely Chora, to stunning beaches, and a scenic landscape, the island of the winds is a tiny bit of paradise you’ll leave wanting to return soon.

 Have you been to Mykonos?
 What did you like the most about the island of the winds?